Depression

 -

-With Solution Focused Hypnotherapy at The Willows Hypnotherapy I can provide support to manage & alleviate the symptoms of depression.
+With Solution Focused Hypnotherapy I will work with you by providing vital support to help manage & alleviate the variety of symptoms of depression linked to the condition.

-By using a combination of psychotherapy techniques and trance I can facilitate the process of recovery and by explaining how the brain works, why & how the symptoms of depression are created and what we can do about it my client's are active & engaged in all the sessions.
+By using a combination of psychotherapy techniques and trance I can facilitate the process of recovery and by explaining how the brain works, why & how the symptoms of depression are created and what we can do about it.
 This process allows the client to think more clearly, rationally.

 -